Lassa Fever Vaccine Confers Full-Protection With 1-Dose

 According to GeoVax Labs, this is the 1st report showing that a single dose of a replication-deﬁcient Modified Vaccinia Ankara (MVA) vector can confer full protection against a lethal challenge.

-This is important news since Lassa fever cases surpass Ebola, Marburg, and all other hemorrhagic fevers except Dengue, in its public health impact.
+This is important news since Lassa fever cases surpass Ebola, Marburg, and all other hemorrhagic fevers except Dengue in public health impact.

 In contrast to the unpredictable epidemics of filoviruses such as Ebola, Lassa fever is endemic in West Africa, with an annual disease incidence of over 300,000, causing up to 10,000 deaths, says the World Health Organization (WHO).